 I did a PhD funded by ENS Rennes at the IRISA laboratory as a member of the Myriads project-team.
 I worked on the simulation of large-scale networks for performance and energy predictions of Fog infrastructures, under the supervision of Martin Quinson and Anne-Cécile Orgerie.
 I developed a wired network energy model and a Wi-Fi performance model for the simulation of large-scale network platforms.
 I worked with several network simulators such as SimGrid and ns-3 and deployed various experiments on the clusters of the Grid’5000 testbed.

 - Network Simulation Packet-Level and Flow-Level.

-- Energy Saving Network communications and algorithms optimization towards energy saving.
+- Energy Efficiency Network communications and algorithms optimization towards energy saving including AI/ML methods.

-- x86 kernels I am fascinated by Computer Architecture and Operating System development generally.
+- x86 kernels I am fascinated by Computer Architecture and Operating System development.
 I worked on a 32-bits x86 multi-tasking kernel called Bringelle and similar 64-bit kernel called Boucane.
 This work aims to popularize Operating System development by making it accessible to everyone.
-Indeed, current online resources are often non-exhaustive enough and do not approach the subject from a complete beginner perspective.
+Current online resources are often non-exhaustive enough and do not approach the subject from a complete beginner perspective.

 Chess I enjoy playing chess since a couple of years.

 We can play together on Lichess :) or OTB!

 I am working on a chess game analysis software called OChess and on various C++ chess libraries:

 - chessarbiter that allows to arbitrate chess game in C++